PavanTamrakar/EDS-MovieRecommandation-GRP13/README.md

 - Calculate the similarity between i<sub>1</sub> and i<sub>2</sub>.

 I built this filtering system by splitting the dataset into 80% training set and 20% test set.

+### Building the recommendation system
+Now, I explored the various parameters of the *Item Based Collaborative Filter*.
+These parameters are default in nature.
+In the first step, k denotes the number of items for computing their similarities.
+Here, k is equal to 30.
+Therefore, the algorithm will now identify the k most similar items and store their number.

+### Exploring data science recommendation system model
+Using the ```getModel()``` function, I retrieved the ```recommen_model```.
+I then found the class and dimensions of the similarity matrix, that is, contained within ```model_info```.
+Finally, I generated a heatmap, that will contain the top 20 items and visualize the similarity shared between them.

+In the next step of the ML project, I carried out the sum of rows and columns with the similarity of the objects above 0.
+I visualized the sum of columns through a distribution.

+### Building Recommender System on dataset using R
+I created a ```top_recommendations``` variable which I initialized to 10, specifying the number of films to each user.
+I then used the ```predict()``` function that identified similar items and ranked them appropriately.
+Here, each rating is used as a weight.
+Each weight is multiplied with related similarities.
+Finally, I added everything in the end.

+Cr:DataFlair